The Meaning of Inca Colors

 Did the Incas Have a Flag?
 Debunking the Myth

 So, did the Incas have a flag?
-The answer is no, not in the vexillological sense of a waving cloth representing the nation-state.
+The answer is no, not in the vexillological sense of a waving cloth representing the nation state.
 The Inca Empire flag concept is anachronistic.
 Instead, the Incas used the Unancha, which were small, stiff, square standards usually carried on a staff.

 These standards featured specific symbols or the royal rainbow (arcoiris) associated with the Inca lineage, but they were personal royal standards or military battalion markers, not a national flag.
 The idea that the empire had a unified “flag” is a projection of modern nationalism onto an ancient culture.